NiciusB/node-image-hash/README.md

 By default, `.hash` generates new node.js processes to calculate the hash.
 .syncHash will calculate the `hash` in the same node.js process (About 2.3x times slower)

+##### `.close()`
+Close all underlying workers.
+If you use the asynchronous hashing algorithm, you need to call this at the end of your program to close all currently open workers.
+Otherwise, your program may keep running until manually interrupted.